Acute lymphocytic leukemia

 Once a diagnosis of leukemia has been made, further tests are performed on the bone marrow cells:

-- Cytochemistry, flow cytometry, immunocytochemistry, and immunophenotyping tests are used to identify and classify specific types of leukemia.
+- Cytochemistry, flow cytometry, immunocytochemistry, immunophenotyping, and next generation sequencing are tests that are used to identify and classify specific types of leukemia.
 For example, cytochemistry distinguishes lymphocytic leukemia cells from myeloid leukemia cells.
 Immunophenotyping shows if ALL cells are T cells or B cells based on the antigen located on the surface of the cell.

-- Cytogenetics and fluorescent in situ hybridization (FISH) are used for genetic analysis.
+- Cytogenetics, fluorescent in situ hybridization (FISH), and next generation sequencing are used for genetic analysis.
 Cytogenetic testing can detect translocations (such as Philadelphia chromosome) and other genetic abnormalities.
 FISH is used to identify specific changes within chromosomes.
-Genetic variations may help determine response to treatment.
+Next Generation Sequencing identifies mutations.
+Genetic mutations and variations may help determine selection of and response to treatment.

 The results of cytogenetic, flow cytometry, immunophenotyping, and other tests can help provide information on types and subtypes of ALL cells.
 The particular subtype of cell can aid in determining prognosis and treatment.